A die-hard diet soda drinker investigates the zero sugar trend - KESQ

 Just take a trip down your local grocery store aisle as I did, and you’ll find that diet soda is disappearing.
 Brands such as Canada Dry and Crush have replaced their diet sodas with “zero sugar,” while others such as Coca-Cola and Dr Pepper now have zero sugar options in addition to diet.

-On top of that, Cantois told me that “diet is about lack, diet’s about restraint, diet’s about femininity in these negative, but also kind of painful ways.”
+On top of that, Contois told me that “diet is about lack, diet’s about restraint, diet’s about femininity in these negative, but also kind of painful ways.”

 It turns out this isn’t a new problem for low-calorie soda makers.
 Low-calorie soda, also called “diet” or “zero sugar,” has been around for 70 years, and how to promote it has always been a tricky thing.

-Note: Correction: A previous version of this story misspelled the last name of Emily Contois.